-Get help with deciding which mortgage aggregator to go with as a new broker, or consider alternative aggregators for your established mortgage brokerage.
+Decide which mortgage aggregator to go with as a new broker, or consider alternative aggregators for your established brokerage.

 A mortgage broking aggregator or broker aggregator for short, is a company that has obtained accreditation with many lenders and thus can act as an intermediary between brokers and lenders.
 As compliance requirements are significant and vary from institution to institution, many mortgage brokers bypass the tedious work of getting accredited by each lender, and instead opt to join an aggregator to access their pre-existing panel.